 Price: From $249

-Sessions target identified gaps, not a fixed curriculum everyone follows regardless of what they already know.
-Students who come in strong on fractions spend more time on algebraic translation.
-Students who are solid on equations get more proportional reasoning and graphing.
+Sessions target identified gaps rather than forcing every student through the same worksheet path.
+Students who are strong on fractions can spend more time on algebraic translation.
+Students who are solid on equations can get more proportional reasoning and graphing.

 Not sure if your child is ready?
 Use the Self-Check — it takes 10 minutes and shows you exactly where the gaps are.